 You'd have to have a heart of stone not to enjoy the development of the relationship between Nodame and Chiaki.
 Parts were truly hilarious (episode 5-6), some bits were sad and others were "aah" moments that let you reflect on just how much both of them have grown as people.
 Their music has also evolved throughout this arc.

-That being said, there are several weaknesses in the Paris Chapter.
+said, there are several weaknesses in the Paris Chapter.
 First of all, the series is TOO short to fully tell the story in all its glory.
 Paris Chapter could have been 24 episodes and still we would have wanted more.
 Because of the shortened length a lot of stuff felt compressed and there wasn't nearly enough plot, or music (we need MORE music) to satisfy me or most Nodame fans. *sigh*

 Secondly, none of the secondary characters (fun though they are) quite GRABS you the way the secondary characters did in the original Nodame Cantabile.
 For example, there is no comic relief that comes even close to Timpanist Masumi Okuyama - I miss him so much!
 Also the developing romances between any secondary characters in Paris Chapter pales in comparison to the Mine - Kiyora Miki Violin Romance.
 As for Rui Son - what a wasted opportunity, another plot thread started that just seemed to fizzle into ???